veltman/insecurity/README.md

 Returns an array of insecure urls with a `property`, a `url`, and a `line` number.
 If the `lineNumbers` option is set to false, it will omit the `line` in the result.

+If the `silent` option is set to true, it will not throw parsing errors.

 ```js
 var fs = require("fs"),
     insecurity = require("insecurity");